Epilepsy Network Australia

 Epilepsy Network Australia is actively working to improve access to EEG services in regional Australia.

-At present, we are providing an EEG service in Albury NSW.
-The clinic is located at 1142 Pemberton Street, West Albury NSW 2640.
-In Albury, EEG service is provided for age 5 and above and only routine EEG are available.
-If a sleep deprived or prolonged EEG is needed please contact us and we can arrange these on a case by case basis.
+The Albury clinic is located at 1142 Pemberton Street, West Albury NSW 2640.
+In Albury, we are accepting referrals for routine and sleep-deprived EEGs for ages 5 years old and above.
+If a prolonged EEG is needed please contact us and we can arrange these on a case by case basis.